Can Cycling Cause Hemorrhoids?

 The extra padding in something like a gel saddle can go a long way to reduce the amount of friction you experience.
 But, there’s no one size fits all, as some users prefer a firm leather saddle instead.

 Consider a broad saddle for your folding bicycle that provides you with the space needed for optimal weight distribution.
-Or, you could opt for a split saddle that offers a cut-out center design that’s perfect for hemorrhoid sufferers.

 Can biking cause hemorrhoids?
 The way you sit on the paddle can also affect your comfort level.
 With the right saddle size, you should ideally rest on the sitz bones which are located at the bottom of the pelvis.